Intro to Chemical Signaling and Communication by Microbes

 The chains of molecules that relay signals inside a cell are known as intracellular signal transduction pathways.
 Image credit: Khan Academy.

 Step 2: signal transduction.
-Signal transduction, or changing an extracellular signal into an intracellular signal, is only necessary for hydrophilic ligands that cannot cross the plasma membrane.
+This step is necessary only for hydrophilic ligands that must bind extracellular receptors because they cannot cross the plasma membrane.

-Step 3: signal amplification: one feature of hormones is that a very small amount of the hormone can elicit a very strong physiological response.
+Step 3: signal amplification: one feature of hormones is that only a very small amount of the hormone can result in a very strong physiological response.
 This phenomenon is mediated through a process called signal amplification, where the signal from the hormone is “amplified” or magnified via one of several mechanisms:

-• For hydrophilic hormones that bind to cell-surface receptors, the amplification can occur via second messengers, where thousands of molecules are produced or released in response to the hormone signal
+• For hydrophilic hormones that bind to cell-surface receptors, the amplification can occur via second messengers, where thousands of molecules are produced or released in response to the hormone signal, or through or phosphorylation cascades, where thousands of proteins become activated

 • For nonpolar hormones that bind to intracellular receptors, the amplification can occur during the process of both transcription, where hundreds of copies of mRNA are synthesized from a single gene, and during translation, where hundreds of copies of each protein are synthesized from a single mRNA